-In addition to the goals common to all professional degree programs at the seminary, students in this program will be able to:
+In addition to the goals common to all professional degree programs at the seminary, students in the Master of Arts in Counseling program will be able to:

 - understand and explain the issues and problems that people face in life from a thoroughly biblical point of view;